Avex Group Human Rights Policy

 1. Fundamental Principles

-Based on the United Nations Guiding Principles on Business and Human Rights (UNGPs), Avex Group promotes initiatives to respect human rights while establishing a human rights due diligence framework in accordance with these principles.
+Based on the United Nations Guiding Principles on Business and Human Rights (UNGPs), the Avex Group promotes initiatives to respect human rights while establishing a human rights due diligence process in accordance with these principles.

-In addition, the Group recognizes the Universal Declaration of Human Rights, the two International Covenants on Human Rights that give it legal force—the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights—and the International Labour Organization (ILO) Core Labour Standards, consisting of five areas: freedom of association and the recognition of the right to collective bargaining, elimination of forced labour, abolition of child labour, elimination of discrimination, and a safe and healthy working environment, as the minimum standards for respecting human rights, and works to enhance understanding of these principles among relevant stakeholders.
+In addition, the Group recognizes the Universal Declaration of Human Rights, the two International Covenants on Human Rights that translate its principles into legally binding obligations—the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights— and the International Labour Organization (ILO) Fundamental Principles and Rights at Work, which comprise freedom of association and the effective recognition of the right to collective bargaining, the elimination of all forms of forced or compulsory labour, the effective abolition of child labour, the elimination of discrimination in respect of employment and occupation, and a safe and healthy working environment, as the minimum standards for respecting human rights, and works to enhance understanding of these principles among relevant stakeholders.

 2. Persons and Entities Subject to this Policy (Scope of Application)